netresearch/dhl-module-versenden-m1/doc/src/EndUserDoc.rst

 Additional costs for services
 -----------------------------

-The services *Preferred Day* and *Preferred Time* are **enabled by default!**
+The service *Preferred Day* is **enabled by default!**
-Therefore the standard DHL handling fees will be added to the shipping cost.
+Therefore the standard DHL handling fee will be added to the shipping cost.

 When using the shipping method *Free Shipping* the additional handling fees will always be ignored!